 The Redeemer’s African Methodist Episcopal (A.M.E.)
 Zion Church represents a movement also evident elsewhere in Connecticut: the joining together of African Americans who were members of various denominations in town to establish a church which nurtured black leadership and generated community support.
 Organized in 1903, the congregation built its church structure a year later.
 Throughout this century members have been leaders in Plainville and have providers a voice for the black community.

-The West Cemetery on Route 177 (next to exit 33 off Route 72) contains the graves of John C. and Harriet H. Norton.
+That’s West Cemetery on Route 177 (next to exit 33 off Route 72).
+It contains the graves of John C. and Harriet H. Norton.
 The Norton graves are midway back between the two driveways.
 Also located in the cemetery are the graves of five African American soldiers who fought in the Civil War with the all-black Connecticut Twenty-Ninth and the Massachusetts Fifty-Fourth Regiment.